Increased access to contraception can make a positive and lasting difference to women, families and communities around the world.

 For some women, lack of access to contraception is a matter of life or death.
-Tragically, 289,000 women die each year from pregnancy-related causes.
+Every day, approximately 830 women die from preventable causes related to pregnancy and childbirth.
+99% of all maternal deaths occur in developing countries.
 And even if women are able to avoid childbirth complications, the impact of having several pregnancies in quick succession can lock them into a life of ill health and extreme poverty.

 At Marie Stopes International, we see the impact contraception has on the lives of our clients every day.
 We see how women and girls who can control their own fertility are more likely to be able to complete their education.

 We see how families with the ability to choose whether and when to have children are less likely to fall into – or remain – trapped in poverty.
 We see how children of families who have planned and controlled their fertility are more like to be healthy, fed and schooled.

 We see how being able to prevent a pregnancy can give a woman the freedom to realise her ambitions and control her future.
 And we see that the social and economic benefits go far beyond the individual and transform whole communities and societies.

 Umah is a big advocate of education, as she is one of very few young women in her community to have gone to university.

 Lots of her friends dropped out or were forced to leave school because they fell pregnant, but Umah chose a different path.Read Umah's story